 Trail Maps & Photos Galore

-Lake Nona is a 17 square mile planned community in southeast Orange County, built on concepts similar to other Orlando "New Urban" communities (Celebration, Avalon Park, and Baldwin Park, but on a larger scale.
+Lake Nona is a 17 square mile planned community in southeast Orange County, built on concepts similar to other Orlando "New Urban" communities (Celebration, Avalon Park, Horizon West, and Baldwin Park).
 It is being developed as part of the growing Life Sciences Center (dubbed "Medical City").
 Lake Nona has over 44 miles of paved and unpaved multi-use trail, so bicycles are a great way to get around.
 About 40% of the land is designated as parks and green space, making the scenery more pleasant than we first expected.
 The widest paved biking (12') is on a network of interconnecting trails (blue on map) collectively called the Orlando Southeast Trail.
 (Map, photos below.)

 Lake Nona...
 Biking Map